Sai Kung Peninsula: Vegetation

 Grassland generally covers the hilltops, and across the Peninsula, there is an overall gradient from the grassland in the east to the woodland in the west.

 Grassland species are predominantly minireed, duck-beak grass and false staghorn fern.
 Shrubs cloth the lower slopes and species for Melastoma, Rhodomyrtus, Baeckea, Eurya and Gordonia are commonly found.

-Natural woodland, often in strips along the valleys or as patches behind villages are rich in native species of Machilus, Litsea, Sapium, Ficus, Sterculia and Schefflera.
+Natural woodland, often in strips along the valleys or as patches behind villages are rich in native species of Machilus, Litsea, Sapium, Ficus, Sterculia and Heptapleurum.

 Forest plantations, the result of both direct government planting and government-assisted village planting in the 1950s cover the hillslopes, are mostly in the western part of the Peninsula.
 Chinese red pine was the most important species planted and many of these old pines are now approaching senility and suffer from nematode attack.
 Fortunately the under-storey native broad-leafed trees are growing up to take their place.

 The long and irregular coastline of the Peninsula also presents a wide variety of sea shore conditions for specialised and interesting plant communities to develop.

 Wildlife

-The grassy hillside of Sai Kung Peninsula have few birds.
+The grassy hillside of Sai Kung Peninsula has few birds.
 Around the picnic and barbecue sites, crested mynah and Eurasian tree sparrow may be seen feeding on scraps of left-over food.
 In patches of shrubs, Chinese bulbul can commonly be seen feeding on berries.
 In the densely wooded areas species such as greater coucal, great tit and Oriental magpie nest.
 The old fung shui woods are particularly attractive to winter visitors such as thrushes which migrate to Hong Kong from China.
 Kingfishers can be found searching for food in streams.

 Most large wild animals are nocturnal and are rarely seen but porcupine, pangolin, masked palm civet, leopard cat, wild boar and python have been sighted in the area.